How to Lay Paving on Sand and Cement: Expert Advice and Tips

 1. Create a Dry Mix: Combine sand and cement in the correct ratio (usually 4:1).
 Ensure the mix is well-blended to provide a stable foundation for the paving stones.

 2. Lay the Stones: Place the paving stones on the prepared base, ensuring they are evenly spaced and level.
-This is particularly important for larger formats like 600 x 600 paving stones to avoid any tripping hazards.
+This is particularly important for larger formats like 600 x 600 paving slabs to avoid any tripping hazards.

 3. Fill the Gaps: After laying the stones, fill the gaps between them with more sand and cement.
 This step not only secures the stones but also prevents weed growth.
 For more information on how to properly fill these gaps, visit our guide on grouting paving slabs.